Module ngx_http_geoip_module

 country name, for example, “Russian Federation”, “United States”.

-Specifies a database used to determine a country, region, and city depending on the client IP address.
+Specifies a database used to determine the country, region, and city depending on the client IP address.
 The following variables are available when using this database:

 $geoip_city_country_code